OwnMarket/IBCSmartContracts/Readme.md

 [bCHXToken Functional Specification](docs/bCHXTokenFunctionalSpecification.md) document contains more details about bCHXToken smart contract on Binance Smart Chain and its functionality.

+[Own Asset Bridge Functional Specification](docs/OwnAssetBridgeFunctionalSpecification.md) document contains more details about OwnAssetBridge smart contract and its functionality.

 ## Setup